 In summary, there appears to be an interaction between salinity and temperature for oil spill dispersant effectiveness.
 Effectiveness appears to peak at about 15°C and about 250/00.
-Further study in other test apparatuses and with several types of dispersants is suggested.
+Further study in other test apparatuses is suggested.

 4.12 Monitoring Dispersant Effectiveness at Actual Spills